 - MyTopo : a collection of historic USGS topographic maps, organized by state.

 - University of Texas Libraries : historical maps of the world.

 - Humboldt State University Library : links to many map collections.

-- About.com : links to map collections, including rare panoramic maps of historic US cities, railroad maps, even concetration camp maps.
+- About.com : links to map collections, including rare panoramic maps of historic US cities, railroad maps, even concentration camp maps.

 - University of Georgia : more than 1,000 maps from the sixteenth through the early twentieth century.

-- University of Alabama : US and world maps, including coastal navigation charts, railroad maps and maps relatinto to national forests and Native Americans.
+- University of Alabama : US and world maps, including coastal navigation charts, railroad maps and maps relating to national forests and Native Americans.

 - Map History/History of Cartography : images of early maps online.

 Though I'd love to travel to a hundred of these places, I'm content for now, to let my fingers do the clicking.
-Where do you want to travel for your novel's research?
+Where is your story set?